dSyncro/Detective/README.md

 # Detective

 Don't waste your time detecting compatibility in your C++ project.
-Detective makes it easy for you!
+Detective makes it seamless!

 ## Table of Contents